Sopa de Fideos con Pollo

-Sopa de Fideos con Pollo, a Mexican version of chicken noodle soup, is a classic family favorite.
-Served warm and packed with bright springtime flavors, this is the perfect meal for the transition to warmer weather.
+Sopa de fideos con pollo or caldo de fideo con pollo, is a Mexican version of chicken noodle soup.
+Served warm and packed with bright flavors, this is the perfect comfort meal and a classic family favorite.

-This one-pot recipe is made extra easy with the help of Barilla Protein+ pasta and Fire Roasted Marinara Sauce.
-With Barilla’s commitment to uncompromising quality, you can have a nutritious, homemade meal on the table on any weeknight.
+This one-pot recipe is made extra easy with the help of pasta and marinara sauce.
+With these pantry staples, you can have a nutritious, homemade meal on the table on any weeknight.

 Why I Love This Recipe